 I’ve been solo developing a singleplayer survival game for about a year and a half.
-It’s evolved significantly, but I already have a solid concept, many assets and ~15k lines of code.
+It’s evolved significantly, but I already have a solid concept, many assets and ~20k lines of code.

-Your goal is conquering a city by eliminating enemy groups, claiming their zones and resources one by one.
+Conquer a city by eliminating enemy groups, claiming their zones and resources one by one.
 You will also need to defend your territory from raids in an attempt from enemies to recover lost zones.

 The game is a nonlinear sandbox and favors systemic gameplay.
 You can use stealth, melee combat, firearms, throwables or devices at your advantage.
 I would describe it as a “tiny open world”.
 You can visit any zones you want at any point in the game.
-But the map is supposed to be a compact, ultra dense and vertical city.
+But the map is supposed to be a procedurally generated compact, ultra dense and vertical city.
 I prefer this compared to an empty, huge open world.

 Because the game occurs in a post apocalyptic world.
 You can’t get resources in the same way you can in most survival games.
 In some cases, you’ll need to craft devices to collect rain water and grow your own crops, as there are no animals you can hunt.